Geostationary Earth Radiation Budget: Scientific motivations and objectives

-The unprecedented rate of atmospheric CO_{2} increase occurring since the industrial revolution due to human activity is of much concern to scientists as it has occurred an order of magnitude faster than planet Earth has ever experienced.
+The unprecedented rate of atmospheric CO_{2} increase occurring since the Industrial Revolution due to human activity is of much concern to scientists as it has occurred an order of magnitude faster than planet Earth has ever experienced.
 Climate models described as Global Circulation Models (GCMs) are currently avenue to investigate and try and predict how Earth climate will change in response such an un-precedented rate of change.
 Such computer models largely agree on many predictions of how climate will be 'forced' to a different state by such changes but there is still much disagreement, more specifically how such forcing will also results in 'feedbacks' to the system.
-For example, increased CO_{2} will increase the green house effect resulting in warmer atmosphere and more melting of Arctic ice.
+For example, increased CO_{2} will increase the greenhouse effect resulting in warmer atmosphere and more melting of Arctic ice.
 However it is known that a warmer atmosphere can for example contain a higher quantity of water vapor at the same relative humidity, and the melting of highly reflective white Arctic ice will expose open ocean to sunlight.
 Since water vapor is itself a very strong greenhouse gas and dark Arctic Ocean will absorb more sunlight than highly reflected floating ice, these are both reasonably well understood to be positive feedbacks that will act to accelerate the rate of global warming.
 Perhaps the least understood aspect of climate change involves clouds, and how they might change in-response to straight atmospheric warming from increased CO_{2}.
 These effects collectively referred to as cloud forcing or Cloud Radiative Forcing (CRF) and Feedback are not yet understood to the level where it can be predicted with certainty whether their possible feedbacks will in total be positive and accelerate, or negative and slow down global warming.
 The actions of the Earth weather/climate system are essentially the work done from a global scale heat engine, the heat into which comes from all the absorbed solar energy while the heat out is from thermal infra-red emissions back to space.
 These two radiative fluxes are referred to as Short-Wave (SW for solar) and Long-Wave (LW for IR) components in what is known as the Earth Radiation Budget (ERB, naturally the heat in requires the reflected SW to be measured and subtracted from the also needed in incoming solar flux).
 Clouds hence naturally have a huge effect on the ERB due to their high solar SW reflectivity and their strong absorption of outgoing thermal LW.
 Globally ERB fluxes can only be measured from orbit and have been collected since the 1970s by missions from the US and Europe, most extensively since 1998 by the NASA Clouds and the Earth's Radiant Energy System (CERES) instruments in low Earth orbit.
 Such orbital platforms however at most see each point of Earth only twice per day, while cloud formation and modulation of the ERB occurs on the time scale of minutes (see Fig.1).
 Hence although vital for tracking global changes in the ERB such low orbital measurements cannot be directly used to validate computer simulations of changes to convective cloud formation and dissipation in direct response to the inevitable surface warming due to CO_{2} increases etc. To address this deficiency in the Earth observing system the European consortium between the UK, Belgium and Italy embarked on the Geo-stationary Earth Radiation Budget (GERB) project, with the intention of placing a highly accurate ERB radiometer on board the Meteosat Second Generation (MSG) spin stabilized platforms.